Actindo-AG/Documentation/Payments/Operation/03_ManageRefunds.md

      - [Refund &ndash; Attributes](../UserInterface/03a_ListRefunds.md#refund-–-attributes)
      - [Refund &ndash; Logs](../UserInterface/03a_ListRefunds.md#refund-–-logs)

-4. Return to the list and decide how to proceed with the transaction.
+4. Return to the list of refunds and decide how to proceed with the transaction.